 Carbohydrate Concerns at Subway

 With 24 to 48 grams of carbohydrates per serving of Subway bread, you may be concerned about carbohydrate content, and how it will affect your overall health.
-Although low-carbohydrate eating is all the rage, research published in BMJ Open in February, 2018, looked at 22 studies and concluded that a high-carbohydrate diet, or eating an increased percentage of calories from carbohydrates, does not increase the chance that you'll become obese.
+Although low-carbohydrate eating is all the rage, research published in BMJ Open in February, 2018, looked at 22 studies and concluded that a high-carbohydrate diet, or eating an increased percentage of calories from carbohydrates, does not increase the chance that you'll gain weight.

 Read more: List of Good Carbohydrates to Eat

 Although carbohydrates are much-maligned by diets such as Atkins, Keto and Paleo, they are an essential part of your diet.
 The Academy of Nutrition and Dietetics points out that they are the main source of fuel for the body and brain, and provide a variety of essential vitamins, minerals and other nutrients.